0x5chn0uf/SmartWalletFX/tasks.md

 - `tests/fixtures/` - Test fixture files
 - `tests/e2e/` - End-to-end tests

+## Phase 4 Completion Summary

+**✅ PHASE 4 COMPLETE - ALL API ENDPOINTS REFACTORED**

+- **Total Endpoints Refactored**: 11/11 (100%)
+- **Singleton Pattern Implementation**: Complete
+- **Dependency Injection**: Fully implemented for all endpoints
+- **Testing**: All 20 DIContainer tests passing
+- **Code Quality**: All linting issues resolved
+- **Architecture**: Module-level singletons eliminated from API layer
+- **Backward Compatibility**: Maintained through legacy router implementations

+**Key Achievements:**

+1. Complete transformation of API layer from module-level singletons to explicit class instances
+2. Proper dependency injection implementation for all endpoints
+3. Comprehensive test coverage for dependency injection container
+4. Clean, maintainable code following established patterns
+5. Backward compatibility preserved during transition

+**Next Steps:**

+- Phase 5: Refactor root-level helper classes
+- Phase 6: Comprehensive test refactoring
+- Phase 7: Utilities and miscellaneous components

 ## First Actionable Steps

-1. Create the `DatabaseService` class in `app/core/database.py` and remove old module-level implementations
+1. ✅ Create the `DatabaseService` class in `app/core/database.py` and remove old module-level implementations
-2. Create the `ConfigurationService` class in `app/core/config.py`
+2. ✅ Create the `ConfigurationService` class in `app/core/config.py`
-3. Use the existing `Audit` logging service from `app.utils.logging`
+3. ✅ Use the existing `Audit` logging service from `app.utils.logging`
-4. Implement the `DIContainer` class in `app/di.py`
+4. ✅ Implement the `DIContainer` class in `app/di.py`
-5. **Refactor ALL 12 repositories** to use explicit dependency injection (one by one)
+5. ✅ **Refactor ALL 12 repositories** to use explicit dependency injection (one by one)
-6. **Refactor ALL 8 usecases** to use explicit dependency injection (one by one)
+6. ✅ **Refactor ALL 8 usecases** to use explicit dependency injection (one by one)
-7. **Refactor ALL API endpoints** to use the class-based approach (one by one)
+7. ✅ **Refactor ALL API endpoints** to use the class-based approach (one by one)
-8. Update the `DIContainer` to properly initialize and wire all dependencies for ALL components
+8. ✅ Update the `DIContainer` to properly initialize and wire all dependencies for ALL components
-9. **Refactor ALL existing tests** to use the new singleton dependency injection pattern
+9. 🔄 **Refactor ALL existing tests** to use the new singleton dependency injection pattern
    - Update ALL unit tests (200+ tests) to properly mock injected dependencies
    - Update ALL integration tests (100+ tests) to use DIContainer
    - Update ALL test fixtures to create mock singleton instances
    - Update ALL property and performance tests
-10. Write comprehensive unit tests for ALL refactored components
+10. 🔄 Write comprehensive unit tests for ALL refactored components
-11. Run integration tests to ensure the entire system works with the new architecture
+11. 🔄 Run integration tests to ensure the entire system works with the new architecture